 - Determine your bonus points

-- Do you submit to Public Health Registry other than immunization registry?
-You get bonus of 5 points.
+- Do you submit to Public Health Registry other than the immunization registry?
+You get a bonus of 5 points.

 - Would you be performing any of the CEHRT applicable improvement activities and utilizing your certified EHR for it?
 You get a bonus of 10.

-- Do you submit to immunization registry?
+- Do you submit to the immunization registry?
 You already have 10 points.

 - From the remaining 8 performance measures, you would need an average of 31%-61% performance rate per measure.
 Work out your goals for each of the 8 measures and monitor them periodically.

-- Device a checklist which you and your staff can follow for each visit a patient makes to your office:
+- Device a checklist that you and your staff can follow for each visit a patient makes to your office: